Suzuko-Nakajima/Points-System/README.md

 **HOW TO USE:**
 - You can initiate the project either on your computer or on an online IDE editor using `python3 main.py` in the command line.
 - Next, enter a username you can remember when the program asks for one.
 After you choose a username and start up the program, you can use commands.
 Just type "/help" to view all the available commands.

+---

+## Update v2021.4.20.1/2
+- Bug fixes.
+- Stamina poitns converted from integers to float.
+- Iron sword is purchaseable.